Wednesday, June 26, 2019

 Position People to Excel

-Every manager can manage different people reducing turnover and personal leadership stress.
 How do you lead various personalities in a changing environment?
-Are you communicating with everyone in their strengths?
-A humorous, entertaining and interactive exchange about positioning individuals to bring out their best performance.
-Attendees will explore essential tools for managing, leading & retention of good workers, improved communication and reduced conflict.
-Everyone can motivate different types of people delivered in a “Dr. Phil meets Jeff Foxworthy” style of presentation.
+Are you communicating with everyone effectively?
+Learn from a humorous, entertaining and interactive exchange about positioning individuals to bring out their best performance.
+Attendees will explore essential tools for managing, leading, and retaining good workers.
+Learn how to improve communication and reduce conflict in your workplace.
+Attendees will discover that everyone can motivate different types of people in this presentation, delivered in a “Dr. Phil meets Jeff Foxworthy” style.

 What’s in it for you?
 Better results with less stress.